dimassagngsptr/KASIR-POS/README.md

 ## About The Project

-Cashier App is a Point of Sales application with a variety of features ranging from admin management to management dashboards, equipped with chart features for product sales analysis needs
+Kasir App is a Point of Sales (POS) application designed to streamline sales processes in retail stores or restaurants.
+The application encompasses features such as product management, transaction processing, inventory tracking, and sales report generation.
+Utilizing React.js for the frontend and Express.js for the backend, this application provides a responsive user interface and robust server performance.To manage and store data, the application employs MySQL as its database.
+The use of Docker Compose facilitates the setup and management of the MySQL database, allowing developers to easily configure a consistent and flexible development environment.

 ### Built With